cnrancher/hangar/test/README.md

 ### In Container

-Use following commands to run hangar validation tests in a container.
+Use following commands to run hangar validation tests in docker container.

 1. Run `make build` to build hangar executable binary in container.
 1. Run `make validation-test` to run validation tests for all hangar subcommands.
+    This will seutp a temporary k3s cluster and install harbor for test.

 ### Without Container